Caesius-Leo/Deadly_Deadly_Dungeon_Feedback/Wiki.md

 # Deadly Deadly Dungeon — Wiki - WIP

 > **Deadly Deadly Dungeon (DDD)** is a Minecraft datapack that adds large, procedurally generated dungeons with bosses, loot, and exploration-focused mechanics.
-This repository-style wiki is written for placement on GitHub (README.md + docs) and aims to remove common confusions players have about the datapack.
+This repository-style wiki aims to remove common confusions players have about the datapack and help if you need more informations

 ---